-If project selection is not required for Non-Profit and Public Facilities and Community Solar projects, these funds are available only for projects that promote energy sovereignty through ownership, as submitted on a first-come, first-served basis for six months after the initial application window opens.
+If project selection is not required for Non-Profit and Public Facilities and Community Solar projects, these funds are available only for projects that promote energy sovereignty through ownership as submitted on a first-come, first-served basis within nine months after the program application deadline.
+After the ninth month, any remaining funding will be reduced by the value of any projects selected from the EJC reserved funds that also qualify as promoting energy sovereignty, with the balance remaining available in the Energy Sovereignty carveout for eligible projects for the rest of the program year.